Great-The-Nate/6.5820-Final-Project/README.md

 might cause too much buffering when the network bandwidth is low.
 So, a good ABR algorithm has to *adapt* to the current network conditions.

-In this pset, we ask you to implement a simple function that takes as input the video metadata, QoE objective function, and information about the network conditions to decide the bitrate to fetch for the next chunk.

-We provide code to simulate the cellular link, video playback logic and other components to evaluate your ABR algorithm.

 ## Setup

 ### Installation

-For this lab, you will need python3 installed on your computer. macOS by default comes with python3; for Windows users, we recommand that you to install [Anaconda](https://www.anaconda.com/products/distribution#Downloads) for convenience.

 You'll need the following packages.
 Feel free to install using your favorite method (e.g., conda, pip3, ...)
 ```